MohamedAliMerali/Game-hub/notes.md

 # Course project Notes

+# TODO

+- make a service to get vropped images.
+- make a hook to fetch games instead of services.

 # Setting up the project

 First of all we create new react project with vite and we install all of our dependencies, then we initialize a git repository.